devlongss/gean/README.md

 ## Overview

-Gean is the first Go-based Lean Ethereum consensus client, implementing the next-generation Ethereum consensus layer with post-quantum security, fast finality, and enhanced decentralization.
+Gean is a Lean Ethereum consensus client, implementing the next-generation Ethereum consensus layer with post-quantum security, fast finality, and enhanced decentralization.

 ## Getting Started